hemanth/koa-rest/README.md

 ```

-GET /books -> List all the books.
+GET /books -> List all the books in JSON.

 GET /books/:id -> Returns the book for the given ID